Scary True Stories DVD Review

 The acting in Stories is passable, and there aren't any standouts.
 One thing of interest is nearly all of the tales in this anthology center around young women and, with the exception of the last story, men play very small roles.

 But while Scary True Stories may not be that scary for adults, or even true for that matter, it is an important anthology in the horror genre, not only because it is the directorial debut of Norio Tsuruta (Ring 0: Birthday), but it is also a pre-cursor to the J-Horror boom.
+While it's not the scariest movie you are ever going to see, J-Horror fans should check out Scary True Stories to see the influence it had on the films that followed it.

 Video and Audio: